nobel-postech/mirror/README.md

 This repository will provide the official code and dataset for our paper:
 [🪞 MIRROR: Multimodal Cognitive Reframing Therapy for Rolling with Resistance](https://aclanthology.org/2025.emnlp-main.751/)

-We are in the process of preparing the release.
-The code and dataset will be made publicly available shortly.
+The official code is now available, and the dataset will be released in the near future.

 ### **🔧 Environment Setup**